AndrewJBateman/angular-firebase-functions/README.md

 ## :books: General info

 * Firebase project realtime database key-value pair created in Firebase Console
-* Project service account created via Firebase Project Settings and `Generate new private key` that adds a json file to the user's PC.
+* Project service account created via Firebase Project Settings then `Create Eervice Account`/Node.js (default option)then `Generate new private key` that adds a json file to the user's PC.
 The path to this access key file is referenced in the express server `index.ts` file
 * This is just a very simple example to demonstrate how a Firebase database function works

 ## :camera: Screenshots